Script for Terminating an Employee: Everything You Need to Know

 - Coming up with a consistent discipline strategy, etc.

-The definite implementation—the definite act of firing the operative—that’s what really tests you as a business proprietor, as a leader.
+The definite implementation — the definite act of firing the employee — is what really tests you as a business proprietor, as a leader.

 Make sure that you understand the do’s and don’ts.
 Be prepared for all the “what if’s” in this painful circumstance so you can swiftly terminate a worker with confidence.

-If you need help filing a partnership tax return, you can post your legal need on UpCounsel’s marketplace.
+If you need help terminating an employee, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.